ABOUT // BOXES // DONATE

 ABOUT

-Find Your Anchor is a grassroots movement aimed at suicide prevention, awareness and education.
+Find Your Anchor (FYA) is a grassroots movement aimed at suicide prevention, awareness, and education.
+With creativity and a personal touch, we aim to support those who may be struggling and de-stigmatize conversations surrounding suicide and mental health.

 email